Is My COVID Vaccine Immunity Fading?

 However, even with the slight dip in immunity over time, it is essential to note that breakthrough cases among fully vaccinated are still rare.
 Most people hospitalized with severe illness continue to be unvaccinated, and the COVID vaccines continue to be effective in preventing hospitalization and death.
 However, no vaccine is 100% effective at preventing illness in vaccinated people, and there will be a small percentage of fully vaccinated people who still get sick from COVID.
 The population most at risk of serious infection, even if they are vaccinated, are older age groups and people who may be immunocompromised, which is why the Food and Drug Administration, the CDC and the Louisiana Department of Health have moved forward with approving third dose and booster shots for those groups.

-Patients with an eligible medical condition that causes a suppressed immune system can receive a third dose of either the Moderna or Pfizer vaccine 28 days after the second dose.
+After completing the primary series, some moderately or severely immunocompromised people should get an additional third dose given 28 days after the second dose.
+A third dose of the Pfizer-BioNTech COVID-19 vaccine is approved for people ages 5 years and older who are moderately or severely immunocompromised.
+A third dose of the Moderna COVID-19 vaccine is approved for people ages 18 years and older who are moderately or severely immunocompromised.
 The third dose of both the Pfizer and Moderna COVID-19 vaccines can help immunocompromised patients increase their antibody levels against COVID-19.
 Immunocompromised patients are some of the most susceptible to the severe effects of COVID-19.
 The continued aggressive spread of the Delta variant makes it critical to provide them with all the information and resources they need to stay safe and healthy.

-The FDA and CDC also approved COVID-19 vaccine booster shots for everyone 18 years or older at least six months after receiving their second dose of the Pfizer or Moderna vaccine series and two months after receiving the single dose of the Johnson & Johnson vaccine.
+The FDA and CDC also approved COVID-19 vaccine booster shots for everyone 18 years or older at least five months after receiving their second dose of the Pfizer or Moderna vaccine series and two months after receiving the single dose of the Johnson & Johnson vaccine.
+On Jan.
+5, The Centers for Disease Control approved a booster of the Pfizer COVID-19 vaccine for children ages 12-17 five months after their initial Pfizer-BioNTech vaccination series.
 The booster shot is intended to “boost” the initial two doses’ long-term protection.
-As the Delta variant remains the dominant strain in the United States, a booster shot will help strengthen protection against severe disease for those at high risk for exposure to COVID-19 or the complications from severe disease.
+A booster shot will help strengthen protection against severe disease for those at high risk for exposure to COVID-19 or the complications from severe disease.
 Federal and state regulatory agencies have also authorized medical providers the ability to give people a booster shot of a different COVID-19 vaccine, a strategy known as “mix and match,” if the patient prefers to get a booster dose that is different from their original COVID-19 vaccine series.
 If you have questions about what vaccine is best for you, talk to your provider.